NoroffFEU/development-platforms/case-studies/docker/docker-case-study.md

 ### Docker Engine

 The Docker engine is Client-server Technology.
 This supports the tasks and workflow in building, shipping, and running the containerizing technology.

-Docker Engine using a server with daemon ##Link to deamon# process technology called Docker using REST-API and a client-side CLI ## Link to CLI## (Command-line Interface) called Docker.
+Docker Engine uses a server with [daemon](https://en.wikipedia.org/wiki/Daemon_(computing)) process technology called Docker using REST-API and a client-side [CLI](https://en.wikipedia.org/wiki/Command-line_interface) (Command-line Interface) called Docker.

 #### Docker Enging Network